-Through ZooCrew, Woodland Park Zoo partners with out-of-school program providers to engage low-income and minority middle school students in hands-on STEM learning.
-Our current partners include YMCA’s Community Learning Center’s at Madison middle school; Seattle Parks and Recreation at Mercer, Washington, and Eckstein middle schools; and the Highline School District STEM Department and Community Schools Collaboration at Chinook Middle School.
+Through ZooCrew, Woodland Park Zoo partnered with out-of-school program providers to engage low-income and minority middle school students in hands-on STEM learning.
+Partners included YMCA’s Community Learning Center’s at Madison middle school; Seattle Parks and Recreation at Mercer, Washington, and Eckstein middle schools; and the Highline School District STEM Department and Community Schools Collaboration at Chinook Middle School.
 Partners were selected due to their alignment with target audiences (low-income, minority), their desire and commitment to partner with the zoo, and their interest in integrating STEM and/or conservation elements into their programming.

-Major funding sources include the Dean Witter Foundation, Raikes Foundation, the RealNetworks Foundation, and the City of Seattle’s Families and Education Levy.
+Major funding sources included the Dean Witter Foundation, Raikes Foundation, the RealNetworks Foundation, and the City of Seattle’s Families and Education Levy.

 Advice for Success